 #2) I usually lacked support, and I was usually in tough teaching environments.

 The second charter school did a better job of supporting me, but when you only have three administrators for a school with something like 400 students and four grade levels, they can only do so much.
-The problem here was that our 7th grade class had experienced a lot of teacher turnover, including during the school year, so they were really hard on new-to-them teachers.
-We had a substitute come in to replace a teacher on my team while she took maternity leave, and she’d taught in this charter network in another city and was already familiar with the language and expectations, so the students had a lot more respect for her and knew they couldn’t get away with as much.
+The problem here was that our 7th grade class had experienced a lot of teacher turnover, including during the school year (not just after the year ended), so they were really hard on new-to-them teachers.
+We had a substitute come in to replace a teacher on my team while she took maternity leave, and she’d taught in this charter network in another city and was already familiar with the lingo and expectations, so the students had a lot more respect for her and knew they couldn’t get away with as much.
 But for those of us who were totally new to the network, trying to learn everything on the fly?
 Many of the students took advantage.
 I developed pretty bad anxiety this school year, and it was ultimately at the end of it that I chose to leave teaching entirely.

 #3) I struggled with classroom management.